 (g) Repeat the inspection required by paragraph (f) of this AD thereafter at the applicable time specified in paragraph (g)(1) or (g)(2) of this AD, until accomplishment of paragraph (j) of this AD.

 (1) For airplanes on which the inspection required by paragraph (i) of this AD has not been done: Repeat the inspection at intervals not to exceed the earlier of the times specified in paragraphs (g)(1)(i) and (g)(1)(ii) of this AD.

 (ii) Before the next flight following any wing-tank fuel pump failure.

-(2) For airplanes on which the inspections required by paragraph (i) of this AD have been done: Repeat the inspection at intervals not to exceed the earlier of the times specified in paragraphs (g)(2)(i) and (g)(2)(ii) of this AD.
+(2) For airplanes on which the inspection required by paragraph (i) of this AD has been done: Repeat the inspection at intervals not to exceed the earlier of the times specified in paragraphs (g)(2)(i) and (g)(2)(ii) of this AD.

 (i) 3,000 flight hours.